 Let's solve this Change problem!
 Let's use the six steps for a Change problem.
+What's Step 1?
 Write ST - C = E.

 Good.
 We write the Change equation: ST minus C is the same as E. We use the minus sign because this is a Change problem with a decrease.